ddeutils/ddedocs/docs/abstract/data_warehouse/index.md

 # Data Warehouse

-**Data Warehouse** (DW or DWH) is a centralized repository or digital storage system that integrates and stores data from various sources within an organization.
+**Data Warehouse (DW or DWH)** is a centralized repository or digital storage system that integrates and stores data from various sources within an organization.
 It is designed to support Business Intelligence (BI) activities such as _reporting_, _data analysis_, and _decision-making_.

-Data warehouses use a process called Extract, Transform, Load (ETL) to extract data from different sources, transform it into a consistent format, and load it into the warehouse.

 ![Data Warehouse Elements](img/data-warehouse-elements.png)

-## Types of Data Warehouse
+## :material-format-list-bulleted: Types of Data Warehouse

 There are three main types of data warehouses: